Prosecutors seek to show enhanced bodycam video of Elijah McClain's fatal encounter with police

-BRIGHTON, Colo.
-(AP) — Prosecutors on Thursday sought to present enhanced body camera footage of Denver-area police officers struggling with Elijah McClain and putting the Black man in a neck hold before he was sedated by paramedics and later died, in a 2019 case raised up by protesters as a searing example of excessive force used against people of color.
+Charges against the officers were brought in 2021 after a revised coroner's report determined that the powerful sedative given by paramedics to McClain, 23, played a key role in his death.

+The two officers on trial, Randy Roedema and Jason Rosenblatt, have pleaded not guilty to charges of criminally negligent homicide, manslaughter and assault, all felonies.
+It’s the first of several cases stemming from McClain’s death, with a third officer and two paramedics scheduled for trial later this year.

-David Notowitz, an expert in audio and video forensics, testified that he brightens dark video footage and removes distracting sounds like sirens to help present a clearer picture of what was captured by body camera footage, for use in criminal trials.
+David Notowitz, an expert in audio and video forensics, testified Thursday that he brightens dark video images and removes distracting sounds like sirens to help present a clearer picture of what was captured by body camera, for use in criminal trials.

-McClain, a 23-year-old massage therapist, was stopped while walking home late at night from a convenience store.
-A 911 caller had reported him as “sketchy.”
-If prosecutors can convince jurors the stop was unjustified, that would undermine any argument that McClain’s injuries were a result of the officers just doing their jobs.

-Officers Randy Roedema and Jason Rosenblatt are both charged with criminally negligent homicide, manslaughter and assault, all felonies.
-They have pleaded not guilty but have never spoken publicly about the allegations.
-A third officer and two paramedics charged in McClain’s death are scheduled for trial later this year.
+Defense attorneys raised objections to some of that footage, which they described as manipulated.
+Judge Mark Warner said he would allow the jury to see it but issued an instruction for jurors to disregard anything seen or heard in the enhanced video if they could not see or hear it in the original.

-The Aug.
-24, 2019 confrontation at was captured in detail by police body camera video, which prosecutors began introducing as evidence through their first witness, Lt.
+Prosecutors introduced the original body camera video through their first witness, Lt.
 Delbert Tisdale, who oversees the bodycam program at the Aurora Police Department and was not present during the fatal encounter.

+McClain, a massage therapist, was stopped while walking home late at night in the Denver suburb of Aurora after a 911 caller reported him as suspicious, saying he was wearing a ski mask even though it was late August.
+Relatives say McClain wore the mask because anemia made him cold.
+Family and friends describe him as a gentle introvert who volunteered to play his violin for cats at an animal shelter.

+His pleading words captured on body camera — “I’m just different” — painfully underscored his apparent confusion at what was happening.

-Lawyers for the two sides painted contrasting pictures of the struggle in opening statements Wednesday.
-The officers ignored McClain’s pleas for help, the prosecution said, and failed to follow their own training.
-Defense attorneys said the death was tragic but wasn't the officers' fault, and sought to shift blame to the paramedics.
+In opening statements Wednesday, lawyers for the two sides painted contrasting pictures of the episode.

+Prosecutors said the officers ignored McClain’s pleas for help and failed to follow their own training.
-Prosecutor Jonathan Bunge said the officers violated department policies by using excessive force against McClain, who was unarmed, and failing to deescalate the situation.

-McClain threw up repeatedly after the neck hold and was drowning in his own vomit, according to Bunge.
+McClain threw up repeatedly after the neck hold and was drowning in his own vomit, prosecutor Jonathan Bunge said.
 “He is drifting further and further toward death.
 The sedative is the last thing he needs.”

-Rosenblatt’s attorney, Harvey Steinberg, argued that the officers had no choice but to stop McClain after the 911 call.
-He added that McClain showed “continued resistance” after he was stopped and the officers were forced to respond accordingly.

-“Please be fair and don’t allow emotion or sympathy come into it,” Steinberg told jurors.
-“And don’t let politics enter into this at all.”

 Officer Nathan Woodyard, who is set to go on trial later this year, was the first to approach McClain and was soon joined by Roedema and Rosenblatt.